Some questions are always asked, so this is the best place to get the answers right away

 Appeals WILL NOT be considered for the following reasons

-1. Your permit had fallen down or blown off from the dashboard or was on the seat
+1. The permit had fallen down or blown off from the dashboard or was on the seat

-2. Your parking permit was not displayed clearly, or clearly face-up on the dashboard of your vehicle
+2. The parking permit was not displayed clearly, or not clearly face-up on the dashboard of the vehicle

-3. Your valid parking Permit was not displayed
+3. The valid parking permit was not displayed

-6. You were only a few minutes or for a short while
+6. The appellant was only a few minutes or was gone for a short while

-7. You only stopped for a few minutes to see family/friends
+7. The appellant only stopped for a few minutes

-8. You have only just purchased the car and have not had time to get a valid parking Permit
+8. The appellant had only just purchased the car and have not had time to get a valid parking permit

-11. You thought you were correctly parked, but made a mistake
+10. The appellant thought they were correctly parked but made a mistake

-13. Parking with parking permit but incorrect bay
+13. Parking with a valid parking permit but in an incorrect bay

 14. Parking outside of the bay boundary lines